 There is a great view of Dublin from here.

-Each view point has a description on the glass.
+Each viewpoint has a description of the glass.

 It is now about 6 p.m.
 The afternoon has flown by.